This policy sets out the council’s policy on how it exercises its Market Rights and grants licences for the operation of a market within Knutsford.

-5.4 Where the Town Clerk intends to refuse a market licence, the decision shall be taken by the Operations Committee.
+5.4 Where the Town Clerk intends to refuse a market licence, the decision shall be taken by the Assets and Operations Committee.

-5.5 In all other instances licences shall be granted by the Operations Committee.
+5.5 In all other instances licences shall be granted by the Assets and Operations Committee.

 5.6 All decisions to grant market licences are made at the discretion of Knutsford Town Council.